famzah/ping-multi-ext/README.rst

 You also have the option to review each host's "ping" command **raw output**.
 The **full history** is kept and you can navigate using the keys PgUp/PgDn/Home/End.

+No "root" privileges are required because for each host an external process is started which uses the standard "ping" command.